standard-for-public-code/community-translations-standard/README.md

 Anyone may start a translation of the standard.
 Please place your translation in a folder named with [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code (for example `es` for Spanish or `da` for Danish).

 In order for our scripts that generate pdf's to work as easily as possible, do not translate file names, folder names or the front matter.

+In the pull request, also remember to update the table in [index.md](index.md) with a link to the translation and what version this is a translation of.

 ### Files to translate